CalebCurry/flask-notes/7-get-requests.md

             return render_template('testimonial.html', testimonial=testimonial)
 ```

 Don't forget to create a new template for an individual testimonial.
 We'll copy and paste ```index.html``` and change it up some.
-For example, we can put the indivual testimonial in the title.
+For example, we can put the individual testimonial in the title.

 ```html
 <!DOCTYPE html>